-The debt to income ratio is a formula lenders use to determine how much of your income can be used for a monthly home loan payment after you meet your various other monthly debt payments.
+Your ratio of debt to income is a tool lenders use to determine how much of your income can be used for a monthly mortgage payment after all your other monthly debts have been fulfilled.

-Typically, conventional loans need a qualifying ratio of 28/36.
+For the most part, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

 In these ratios, the first number is the percentage of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that constitutes the full payment.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
-Recurring debt includes things like car loans, child support and credit card payments.
+The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
+Recurring debt includes credit card payments, auto payments, child support, etcetera.

 Some example data: